iexel/fontus/README.md

 ###Licensing

 This project is released under the [Apache Software License, Version 2.0](https://github.com/iexel/fontus/blob/master/LICENSE).
 All third party libraries used in the project are both Free and Open Source software.
 Most of third-party images are in the Public Domain.
 A document that lists all third party components of the application and addresses their license requirements is included in both the source code distribution ([here](https://github.com/iexel/fontus/blob/master/third-party-licenses.md)), and into the deployed application ([here](http://demo.alexey.cloudbees.net/credit)).
-The License Maven Plugin with a [custom FreeMaker template](https://github.com/iexel/fontus/blob/master/license-maven-plugin-template.ftl) is used for building the list third-party artifacts and their licenses.
+The list third-party artifacts and their licenses is build semi-automatically with a help of the License Maven Plugin and a [custom FreeMaker template](https://github.com/iexel/fontus/blob/master/license-maven-plugin-template.ftl).

 ###Building the project